I don’t really keep this a secret, but gift-giving isn’t my favorite when it comes to the holidays.

 7) The Gift of Connection

-On a recent podcast, Mark and I shared something we read from Dr. Jennifer Degler, who recommends that couples have 15 minutes of connection each day, plus connecting one night a week, one day a month, and one weekend a quarter!
+On this podcast, Mark and I shared something we read from Dr. Jennifer Degler, who recommends that couples have 15 minutes of connection each day, plus connecting one night a week, one day a month, and one weekend a quarter!

 Now it’s not possible to get this point at the snap of a finger.
 But it comes down to intentionally prioritizing connection with one another!
 Our marriage can’t go on the back-burner.
 This is the relationship that matters most, and it’s only strengthened through connection.